shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 ---

 Semi-autobiography of my experiences before moving to New York.
 Or is it auto-fiction?
 This isn't sounding like a semi-autobiography at all anymore.
-It's fictional.
+It's extremely fictional.
 Is this writing rather intense?
 I think I'll settle on autofiction for now, since fragments are true but mostly all fictional.

 ---